Honorary Research Associate Palaeontology

 Current Teaching Responsibilities

 García-Bellido, D. C. Up front with trilobites – Why are the arthropods from Emu Bay Shale so important.
-Talk.
+Public talk.
 Queen Adelaide Club, Adelaide, 13 February 2013.

 García-Bellido, D. C. Kangaroo island fossil animals: so close in space yet so far in time.
+Public talk.
 South Australian Museum “Fossil fest 2013”, Adelaide, 20–21 April 2013.

 Early animal evolution, arthropod fossils, Emu Bay Shale, Burgess Shale, exceptional fossil preservation, Cambrian.